-You'd think you'd need to be someone great or at least do something wonderful.
+You'd think you'd need to be someone great or at least do something wonderful to inspire others.

 Yet, you're a source of inspiration.
 How do you inspire?
 It's remarkably simple —and here's a short piece on how you need to go about it.

-I woke up this morning and I got a message from my brother and one of my friends in India had died.
+I woke up one morning in October 2019. and I got a message from my brother that one of my friends in India had died.

 And one of the reasons I'm telling you this is because she inspired me to get to New Zealand.
 It was just a random comment.
 It was just a meeting on the street, but it was her force at that moment that got me to go through with the whole immigration process, and eventually make this trip here.
-And this podcast is a very short one, but I think it's pertinent because we all have the capacity to be inspiring; to bring something to the world.
+This is a very short article, but I think it's pertinent because we all have the capacity to be inspiring; to bring something to the world.